Weabonga, New South Wales

 Weabonga is a small village on Swamp Oak Creek, about 37 km south west of Walcha, 33 km south-southeast of Limbri, New South Wales, Australia.
 It is in the ridges of the Great Dividing Range and is part of the Tamworth Regional Council local government area and Parry County.

 The winding Limbri road to Weabonga follows Swamp Oak Creek, which continues on to just northeast of Kootingal where it joins the Cockburn River.
 Weabonga, situated 749 metres above sea level, has a temperate climate and an average rainfall of 750 to 850 mm per annum.

 The countryside varies from open undulating valleys to steep hills.
 Some abandoned mines may be seen in the region.
 Native apples, box trees (Eucalyptus melliodora), gums, ironbark, peppermint and stringybark (Eucalyptus caliginosa) trees are common across the area.

 History

-The area later known as Weabonga lies within the traditional lands of the Kamilaroi people.
+The area later known as Weabonga lies within the traditional lands of Kamilaroi people.
 Weabonga, meaning "swampgum", was previously named Rywung, the "resting place", or Swamp Oak.

 By 1848 Peter Brodie held a depasturing licence for the 51200 acre Swamp Oak Creek run which had an estimated carrying capacity of 1,000 cattle and 8,000 sheep.
 In 1851 this licence was transferred to his wife and following Peter's death it went to John Gill.
 Swamp Oak Creek run's head station was where Limbri now stands.
 As usual other outstations were utilised for the day-to-day management and raising of the sheep.
 The natural geographic features of this country made it sound grazing country for sheep and there was plenty of shelter for the protection of young lambs.